 WHA coordinates a number of national wildlife disease surveillance programs, including the General Wildlife Disease Surveillance Program, the Zoo Based Wildlife Disease Surveillance Program, and the Sentinel Clinic Wildlife Disease Surveillance Program.
-WHA also coordinates a national Universities

-Focus Group, which represents universities conducting research in diseases of wildlife, a Bat Health Focus Group and a Zoo Animal Health Reference Group.
+WHA also coordinates a national Universities Focus Group, which represents universities conducting research in diseases of wildlife, a Bat Health Focus Group and a Zoo Animal Health Reference Group.
 WHA-coordinated surveillance programs operate at a national level, providing a link between organisations at a local and jurisdictional level, and between government and non-government organisations.

 Wildlife health data captured through the surveillance programs coordinated by WHA are managed through a national web-based database known as eWHIS (the 'electronic Wildlife Health Information System').
 The data in eWHIS are available to inform policy and management decisions by relevant authorities, for international reporting, and to protect Australia's trade, human health, livestock health and biodiversity.
-The surveillance programs and eWHIS database have to capacity to capture national data on the occurrence of AMR in free-ranging wildlife.
+The surveillance programs and eWHIS database have the capacity to capture national data on the occurrence of AMR in free-ranging wildlife.
 Several cases of multi-resistant bacterial infections in free-ranging wildlife have already been reported through the Zoo Based Wildlife Disease Surveillance Program.
 This has prompted WHA to recognise the need to raise awareness of AMR in free-ranging animals and encourage further reporting.

-In relation to Governance, the discussion paper mentions opportunities to 'identify and establish other partnerships and collaborations that will support the effective implementation of a One Health approach'.
 WHA is the peak body for wildlife health in Australia and networks with a wide range of stakeholders including representatives from federal, state and territory conservation, agriculture and human health agencies and industries, wildlife health professionals, universities, zoos, private practitioners, wildlife carer groups, hunters and fishers, and diagnostic pathology services.
-WHA primarily does this through expert focus groups, surveillance programs, and a weekly email Digest that reaches over 600 subscribers with an interest in wildlife health.
-Establishing linkages with WHA and associated groups and stakeholders may assist in expanding the scope of the Strategy to address AMR issues associated with wildlife and the environment.
+WHA primarily does this through expert focus groups, surveillance programs, and a weekly email Digest that reaches over 750 subscribers with an interest in wildlife health.
+Establishing linkages with WHA and associated groups and stakeholders may assist in expanding the scope of the Strategy to address AMR issues associated with wildlife and the environment should the writing group chose to do so.